teansyfeal/EEG_wavelet_ML/README.md

 In the machine learning component, we will use the extracted features to train a classification model that can predict emotions based on the EEG data.
 We will explore various machine learning algorithms, such as support vector machines (SVM), random forests, and deep neural networks, to find the most suitable model for this task.

 This project is intended for researchers and developers interested in exploring EEG signal processing and machine learning techniques for emotion analysis.
-The code is written in Python, and we will use popular open-source libraries such as NumPy, SciPy, and scikit-learn.
+The code is written in Python, and we will use popular open-source libraries such as NumPy, Pandas, SciPy, and scikit-learn.
 We hope this project will be a useful resource for those interested in this field, and we welcome contributions from the community.

 # References
 We have used the following references to develop this project: